Tire Buying Guide Introduction

 The “off-road” look is the hottest trend in truck tires these days.
 They look tough, with beefy, aggressive and exaggerated tread blocks.
 But despite their cool appearance, they most likely will have poor “road manners,” meaning they provide a stiff ride, poor comfort and equally poor handling.
 And they’re very noisy at highway speeds.

 The next hottest trend is retrofitting trucks and SUVs with extra-large wheels and low-profile tires (less sidewall distance between the wheel and the tread).
-Like off-road tires, this combination provides a very harsh ride.
+Like off-road tires, this combination provides a harsh ride.
 Plus, the larger wheels decrease braking ability, slow acceleration, cause faster suspension wear and can decrease overall stability.
 And, since there’s less rubber between the tread and the wheel, the wheels experience more damage when they hit potholes.

 Any tire expert will tell you your truck or SUV tires need replacing once the wear bars are level with the tread.
 At that point, the tread is at the legal limit of 1/16 in. deep.
 But your tires’ traction and stopping ability decrease dramatically long before that point.